-With Full Service you can offer various payment methods with just a contract.
+With Full Service you can offer various payment methods, with just one contract.
 You can easily reconcile and refund transactions in your Ingenico ePayments account.

-Full Service can perfectly be combined with shopping carts that work with our other products.
+Full Service can perfectly be combined with shopping carts that work with our products.

 Where applicable, you have to read this guide in conjunction with: